Axiomatic Analysis of Medial Centrality Measures: Proof of Theorem

-\begin{lemma} If F satisfies Locality, Node Redirect, Target Proxy, Edge Swap, Edge Multiplication and Baseline $1$-$1$ or Baseline $1$-$a$ then it is determined. \end{lemma}
+\begin{lemma} If F satisfies Locality, Node Redirect, Target Proxy, Edge Swap, Edge Multiplication and Atom $1$-$1$ then it is t-Random Walk Betweenness Centrality. \end{lemma}

-\begin{proof} Fix graph $G = (V, E)$ and $b$.
+\begin{proof} Fix graph $G = (V, E) \in \mathcal{G}_t$ and weights $b$.
 We will prove the thesis by induction on the number of cycles in $G$.
-If there are no cycles, then the thesis follows from Lemma~\ref{lemma:pr:dag} (DAG).
-Assume otherwise.
-Let us also assume there are no edges from $t$, as they could be deleted and from Lemma~\ref{lemma:pr:no_target_outlet} (No Target Outlet) centralities would not change.
+If there are no cycles, then the thesis follows from the fact that $F^t$ is uniquely determined on acyclic graphs (Lemma~\ref{lemma:pr:dag} (DAG)) and the fact that Random Walk Betweenness satisfies the axioms (Lemma~\ref{lemma:rwb_to_axioms}).